vmstan/unifi-config/stubby/README.md

 We will configure Stubby to:

-- Listen only for queries from the local Pi-hole on the local loopback port 5353.
+- Listen only for queries from the local Pi-hole server on loopback port 5353.
 - Forward all requests to upstream DNS resolvers only using DoT on port 853.
-- Leverage a primary upstream resolver, others can be selected by removing comment #'s.
+- Leverage a unfiltered Cloudflare as the primary upstream resolver.
+- Failover quickly to the alternate IP for that resolver, should it be necessary.
 - Keep the TLS connection to the upstream resolver open, to speed up future requests.
 - Not pass requests for local IP ranges (this should be handled by Pi-hole anyway.)